-Some links on this page and on this site are affiliate links to Amazon.
-This means that if you click the link and buy something from that company, I receive a small referral fee from Amazon.
+Some links on this page and on this site are affiliate links to Amazon and Brownells.
+This means that if you click the link and buy something from that company, I receive a small referral fee from that company.
 This does not alter your price in any way, but it does help me feed my family and keep this site running.
 More information about these links and your privacy can be found here.

 Please share your thoughts and experiences with the S&W Shield in the comments section below.